AutoNation quarterly profit jumps on higher used-car sales, one-time gain

 Analysts on average had expected earnings of $1.14 per share on revenue of $5.53 billion, according to IBES data from Refinitiv.

-(Reporting by Ankit Ajmera in Bengaluru and Joe White in Detroit; Editing by Maju Samuel)
+(Reporting by Ankit Ajmera in Bengaluru and Joe White in Detroit; Editing by Maju Samuel and Chizu Nomiyama)

 ((ankit.ajmera@thomsonreuters.com; within U.S. +1 646 223 8780, outside U.S. +91 80 6182 2596;))